laher/smoosh/README.md

 ## Planned features

 * Basic features similar to 'monkey', but `let` replaced with initialisation (`var` keyword) and plain reassignment.
-* repl to be purposed as a shell environment - builtins such as `cd`, `alias`, `unalias`
+* repl to be purposed as a shell environment - builtins such as `cd`, `alias`, `unalias`, `exit`
+* `smoosh -fmt` to format a smoosh script to a standard
+* Padding out several fundamental language features missing from monkey (floats, …)
 * A rich standard library (based on parts of Go's standard lib)
-* `smoosh -fmt` to format a smoosh script to a standard
 * `$""` for running external commands. _NOTE: `$()` should be used for running commands inline, as in bash._
-* `|` for piping.
+* `|` for piping. _Hopefully, typed pipes for slices._
+* Unicode support.
 * _Maybe_ unicode equivalents for readability.
-You type as above and then `-fmt` would reformat as follows ...
+You'd type ascii as above and then `-fmt` would reformat to some equivalent like this ...
 ```
    echo x 🡒 $"grep 1" ⤸
           ⤷ "out.log" ⤸
           ⤷ₑ $"tee 123"
 ```
+* Go templating in place of bourne-style interpolation

-# Original Copyright from 'Writing An Interpreter In Go'
+# Relevant excerpts from 'Writing An Interpreter In Go's README:

-Thank you for purchasing "Writing An Interpreter In Go"!
+_Thank you for purchasing "Writing An Interpreter In Go"!_

-...
+…
 Copyright © 2016-2017 Thorsten Ball
 All rights reserved.
 "Writing An Interpreter In Go" is copyright Thorsten Ball.

-No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form, or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior consent of the publisher.
+…

-EXCEPT: the contents `code` folder are licensed under the MIT license (https://opensource.org/licenses/MIT).
-See the `LICENSE` file in the `code` folder.
+the contents `code` folder are licensed under the MIT license (https://opensource.org/licenses/MIT).
+See the `LICENSE` file …